jaim1n/Weather-Kitty/README.md

 # TODO:
 where do i even start lol

-You have to include -s as an argument when testing `pytest test_project.py -s` for some reason.
-I tried finding a solution in online forums but nothing seemed to work.
+You have to include -s as an argument when testing for some reason.
+Example: `pytest test_project.py -s` I tried finding a solution in online forums but nothing seemed to work.
+Ideally, this shouldn't happen.

 I wanted to allow inputs to be shown within the speech bubble but couldn't figure out how to do that.
 So I decided to instead move them below the static ASCII art of Weather Kitty, which I couldn't figure out how to do without completely breaking my code.

 I also wanted to make her wink quickly at the end before the script ended but am not skilled enough at ASCII art to do that without it looking weird.

+## Conclusion

 This project (obviously) isn't perfect, and I went into it way more ambitiously than I should have.
 It turned out a lot better than I thought it would, though.
 I think I'll leave it as is, maybe come back to it in a few years when I'm more skilled to see how far I've come.